agustin04/CarRentalSearching/README.txt

 + Main Screen: A predifined search categories for different cities.
 + A Search Dialog: Currently supporting the search by destination, start date and end date.
-+ A result screen: Here you will get the list of cars found, if no error were present.
++ A result screen: Here you will get the list of cars found, if no errors were present.
 + A drawer: Currently not implemented.

 Activities